SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 #### About composition

-Composite objects such as document objects (a book is composed of chapters, a chapter is composed of sections, a section is composed of paragraphs) often have a more complex composition relationship than the composition between a die and a die handle.
-Often the composition is recursive in the sense that an element can be the whole: for example, a diagram can be composed of lines, circles, and other diagrams.
-We will see an example of such composition in the Expression Chapter *@cha:expressions@*.
+Composite objects, such as document objects (a book is composed of chapters, a chapter is composed of sections, a section is composed of paragraphs), often have a more complex composition relationship than the composition between a die and a die handle.
+Often, the composition is recursive in the sense that an element can be the whole: for example, a diagram can be composed of lines, circles, and other diagrams.
+We will see an example of such a composition in the Expression Chapter *@cha:expressions@*.

 ### Handle's addition